 Over the past month, we’ve talked about a troublesome Android app permission called `SYSTEM_ALERT_WINDOW` a few times.
 This week, researchers from University of California Santa Barbara and Georgia Institute of Technology released details about “Cloak and Dagger” a collection of attacks that take advantage of this permission.
 Customers1 have asked me about `SYSTEM_ALERT_WINDOW` (abbreviated SAW for the purposes of my oh-so-witty headline) and how malware might abuse the Android overlay view to steal log-in credentials and the like from Android users.
 I wanted to explain the Android app permission in plain language, how it might be abused, and finally what people can do to mitigate the risk.

 What is Android screen overlay and what’s it for?

-A screen overlay in Android, also referred to as “Draw On Top”, allows an app to display content over another app.
+An Android overlay, screen overlay, or “Draw On Top”, allows an app to display content over another app.
 The Android app permission

 SYSTEM_ALERT_WINDOW makes this possible.
 If you’ve ever used an app like Facebook Messenger or Lastpass, you’ve experienced screen overlay in action.
 Basically, the permission allows a developer to display content on the screen of your Android device after some trigger event.